Inspire Institute of Sport: History

 According to Parth Jindal, the founder of IIS, the inspiration for starting the institute came from Abhinav Bindra's gold-medal win at the 2008 Summer Olympics.
 The construction of the institute began in 2014 in a hillock area in Vijayanagar, about 30 km away from Hampi and adjacent to JSW Group's Vidyanagar township.
 The construction of a 42000 sq. ft sports combat hall, a 16,000 sq. ft strength and conditioning centre and hostels was completed in April 2017, while the athletics track and a sports medicine centre was completed in 2018.
 An aquatics centre is expected to be prepared by 2019.
 The centre will also be the base for JSW Sports-owned Bengaluru FC's youth teams.
 The entire facility reportedly cost ₹100 crore.

+Accreditation

 IIS is recognized by Sports Authority of India as a Khelo India-accredited development centre for boxing and wrestling.
 The athletics track has been approved by the International Association of Athletics Federations while the aquatics centre will have the approval of FINA.